ThaKaesinee/Data_Science_Bootcamp-8/README.md

 ## what did I learn from this bootcamp

 I learned a lot of stuff related to data science skills.
-This bootcamp has 10 sprints as follows
+This bootcamp has 11 sprints as follows

 - Intro to data science
 - Spreadsheets
 - Database (SQL)
-- R
+- R Programming
 - Data Transformation
 - Data Visualization
 - Essential Statistics for Data Analyst
-- Essential Machine Learning for Data Analyst
 - Essential Machine Learning for Data Analyst
 - Python Programming
 - Essential Python for Data Analyst